oss-tsukuba/gfarm-s3-minio-web/README.md

 - GFARM_CONF_DIR : path to parent directory on host OS for the following files
     - gfarm2.conf: Gfarm configuration file
     - gfarm-s3-usermap.conf
+- HTTP_PORT: http port
+- HTTPS_PORT: https port (required only when using https)

 Gfarm parameters (if necessary)
 (default values are listed in docker-compose.yml):